Jose Garcia Player Props: Reds vs. Red Sox

-On Wednesday, Jose Garcia (.395 on-base percentage in past 10 games, 82 points above season-long percentage) and the Cincinnati Reds play the Boston Red Sox, whose starting pitcher will be James Paxton.
-First pitch is at 7:10 PM ET.
+Jose Garcia -- with a slugging percentage of .419 in his past 10 games, including three extra-base hits -- will be in action for the Cincinnati Reds versus the Boston Red Sox, with Chris Sale on the mound, on June 1 at 7:10 PM ET.

-He reached base in all three of his plate appearances (2-for-2 with a home run and four RBI) in his most recent game against the Red Sox.
+He had a hitless performance in his most recent game (0-for-2) against the Red Sox.

 Jose Garcia Game Info & Props vs. the Red Sox